yMaatheus/trybe-exercicios/README.md

 O programa conta com mais de 1.500 horas de aulas presenciais e online e aborda introdução ao desenvolvimento de software, front-end, back-end, ciência da computação, engenharia de software, metodologias ágeis e habilidades comportamentais.

 ##### EN:
-This repository contains all the learning activities developed by [Matheus Henrique](https://www.linkedin.com/in/ymaatheus/) while studying at [Trybe](https://www.betrybe.com/) :rocket :
+This repository contains all the learning activities developed by [Matheus Henrique](https://www.linkedin.com/in/ymaatheus/) while studying at [Trybe](https://www.betrybe.com/) :rocket:

 >"Trybe is a school of the future for anyone who wants to improve their life and build a successful career in technology, where people only pay when they get a good job."